 The Fair is organised by the Barnes Community Association, and apart from one part-time organiser all other work on the fair is carried out by volunteers.
 We raise funds from sponsorship, stall charges and ticket sales.
 All profits are donated to charity.

 Some amazing chefs have helped make it very special

 We’ve been incredibly lucky to have received the support of some amazing chefs over the past few years.
-Phil Howard who runs the two-Michelin-starred restaurant The Square has been a stalwart supporter demonstrating in our Cookery Theatre since the start, and last year running a pop-up restaurant.
+Phil Howard who held two Michelin stars for 17 years at his previous restaurant The Square has been a stalwart supporter demonstrating in our Cookery Theatre since the start, and this year running a pop-up restaurant.

 Other chefs who have taken part include Angela Hartnett, Atul Kochhar, Bruno Loubet, Rowley Leigh, Theo Randall and The Helmsley sisters.

 Since launch our cookery theatre has been compered by food writer, TV presenter and Masterchef judge William Sitwell.
 This year we’re lucky to be joined by Catherine Gee.